-East Palo Alto: Garage Conversions
+East Palo Alto Garage Conversions

 In 2017, city staff in East Palo Alto responded to a number of existing resident complaints, which led to the discovery of over 60 “informal” unpermitted residential projects.
 In the majority of cases, these homeowners converted their garage into a bedroom unit without going through the formal approval process with the city, and so there were major life safety issues that prompted code enforcement officials to “red tag” the units.
-This designation requires the resident vacate the unpermitted unit until it can be brought up to current code.
+This designation requires the resident to vacate the unpermitted unit until it can be brought up to current code.
 Though this process is critical to making sure the converted living quarters are safe to inhabit, residents were often left without the knowledge or resources to quickly address the urgent requirements.

-Using data from the pilot projects as a start, create a detailed planning tool and cost estimator for garage conversion projects.
+Using data from the pilot projects as a start, we are creating a detailed planning tool and cost estimator for garage conversion projects.
 This online dashboard will be completely free and available via the City of East Palo Alto’s website once completed.
 Residents start by entering their address (information which is not stored or sent to any third party) to determine whether or not their property is eligible for an additional unit.
 Then they are offered a series of questions that allow them to get an extremely rough estimate for the cost of a garage conversion.
 These questions and estimates will be refined as more projects are completed and more detailed information is gathered.

 Ultimately, we hope to expand the tool beyond the boundaries of East Palo Alto and beyond the scope of garage conversions.
 This includes attached and detached accessory dwelling units (ADUs).
 This expansion of capabilities is contingent upon the team’s capacity and resources as well as similar work happening in parallel from other organizations in the Bay Area and beyond.

 As the project has progressed, a number of public events have been scheduled and held to educate the residents of East Palo Alto.
-Here is a summary of the events planned so far:

 February 26th, 2019 @ St. Francis of Assisi Church (1425 Bay Road): Presentation on project updates and initial workshop for garage conversion dashboard.
-Over a dozen residents attended and we were able to test the eligibility tool with them and print out the results.
+Over a dozen residents attended, and we were able to test the eligibility tool with them and print out the results.
 We received good feedback and learned a lot about the success (and limitations) of event outreach in EPA.